planetshell/db-capstone-project/readme.md

 # Little Lemon Database Capstone Project

 ## Introduction
 The purpose of this project is to build a database management system or DBMS for the Little Lemon restaurant.
 The database system will store information on Little Lemon's customers, orders, bookings, menus and employees.
-This is accomplished by following:
+This is accomplished by completing the following task:

-1. Choosing a data model that meeting the Little Lemon business structure
+1. Choosing a data model that best fits Little Lemon business structure
-2. Creating and implementing a entity relationship diagram ERD
+2. Creating an entity relationship diagram (ERD) model in MYSQL workbench
+3. Create database schema by implementing the ER model in MYSQL server

 Once the database is created and populated with the data, the following tasks will be performed:

-1. Create sales reports
+1. Create profita & sales reports for Little Lemon
-2. Build a booking system
+2. Build a booking system for Little Lemon customers
 3. Generate data insight using data anayltics
-4. Create a database client
+4. Create a database client using Python

 ## Task-1 Build Little Lemon Database Management System
 ### 1. Choosing the right Data Model